Pros & Cons of PayPal for Small Businesses

 Free POS | Limited inventory features |

-PayPal Zettle is PayPal’s mobile payment and point-of-sale (POS) solution.
-It rivals Square POS in terms of setup and ease of use.
-However, it is not as feature-rich.
+- PayPal Zettle is PayPal’s in-person payment solution that rivals Square POS in terms of ease of use and setup.
+However, it’s not nearly as feature-rich.

 Pros of PayPal Zettle